nmquijada/tormes/README.md

 ## What is TORMES?

 TORMES is an open-source, user-friendly pipeline for whole bacterial genome sequencing (WGS) analysis directly from raw Illumina paired-end sequenceing data.
 Since *version 1.1* TORMES can also analyze already assembled genomes, alone or in combination with raw sequencing data.
 TORMES work with every bacterial WGS dataset, regardless the number, origin or species.
 By following very simple instructions, TORMES automates all steps included in a typical WGS analysis, including:

 1) Sequence quality filtering
 2) *De novo* genome assembly
 3) Draft genome ordering against a reference (optional)
+4) Taxonomic identification based on *k*-mers
+5) Extraction of rRNA genes and taxonomic identification based on the 16S rRNA gene
-4) Genome annotation
+6) Genome annotation
-5) Multi-Locus Sequence Typing (MLST, optional)
+7) Multi-Locus Sequence Typing (MLST, optional)
-6) Antibiotic resistance genes screening
+8) Antibiotic resistance genes screening
-7) Virulence genes screening
+9) Virulence genes screening
-8) Pangenome comparison (optional)
+10) Pangenome comparison (optional)

 When working with *Escherichia* or *Salmonella* sequence data, extensive analysis can be enabled (by using the `-g/--genera` option), including:

-9) Antibiotic resistance screening based on point mutations
+11) Antibiotic resistance screening based on point mutations
-10) Plasmid replicons screening
+12) Plasmid replicons screening
-11) Serotyping
+13) Serotyping
-12) fimH-Typing (only for *Escherichia*)
+14) fimH-Typing (only for *Escherichia*)

 Once the WGS analysis is ended, TORMES summarizes the results in an interactive web-like file that can be opened in any web browser, making the results easy to analyze, compare and share.

-13) Interactive report generation (customizable)
+15) Interactive report generation (customizable)

 <br>

 TORMES is written in a combination of Bash, R and R Markdown.
 Once the WGS is ended, TORMES will automatically generate a RMarkdown file (unique for each analysis) that will be use to render the report in R environment.
 This file is susceptible for user's modification and the generation of user-specific reports (by including additional information, tables, figures, *etc.*).
 Additional information can be found in the [Rendering customized reports](#rendering-customized-reports) section.
 TORMES is a pipeline, and for its use it is necessary the utilization of a lot of bioinformatic tools that constitutes the backbone of TORMES and that are listed in the [Required dependencies](#required-dependencies) section.
 The availability of open-source, user-friendly pipelines, will broaden the application of certain technologies, such as WGS, where the bottleneck sometimes rely in the complex bioinformatic analysis of the great amount of data that is generated by high-throughput DNA sequencing (HTS) platforms.
 TORMES was devised with this aim, inspired by some excellent currently available software, such as [Nullarbor](https://github.com/tseemann/nullarbor), [EnteroBase](https://enterobase.warwick.ac.uk/) and the [Center for Genomic Epidemiology](https://cge.cbs.dtu.dk/services/).
-These are not the only examples for WGS analysis, as more software are appearing regulary, offering new features towards specific outcomes, and providing the users with a wide variety of option to face WGS.
+Nowadays, there are other alternatives for conducting WGS analysis, as more software are appearing regularly, such as the recently published [Bactopia](https://github.com/bactopia/bactopia).
+Every software offers different features towards specific outcomes, providing the users with a wide variety of option to face WGS.
 We would like TORMES to be regularly updated with the most novel tools and databases, and to improve the pipeline taking into account users' suggestions.

 <br>